What is a Certified Music Therapist?

 Upon graduation, a music therapist attains the Certified Music Therapist (MTA) designation by meeting the requirements of CAMT’s certification process: passing the Certification Board of Music Therapists exam, being a member in good standing of CAMT, and signing a statement of adherence to the CAMT Code of Ethics and Standards of Practice.
 Certified music therapists (MTA)’s must meet annual continuing education requirements.

-MTA’s must abide by the CAMT Code of Ethics and CAMT Standards of Practice.
-Above all, a music therapist is a person with strong musical talents and abilities, a dedication to the study of music and its functional adaptations for influencing changes in behaviour, and a commitment to assisting people toward healthy life adjustments.
+Above all, a certified music therapist is a person with strong musical talents and abilities, a dedication to the study of music and its functional adaptations for influencing changes in behaviour, and a commitment to supporting people in their lives.

 Proper Use of the MTA Credential

 Since 2016, language related to the MTA credential has changed.
 More members of the public relate to and understand the word “certified” rather than “accredited”.
 CAMT uses the term “certified” to refer to MTAs and “MTA Certification” refers to the process of obtaining the MTA credential.
 MTA is still the acronym for Music Therapist Accredited, but in making this change, CAMT is adapting language to help the public better understand this professional credential.

 When using the MTA credential, please use it in the following formats only:

 • Certified MTA (Music Therapist Accredited)